vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 A: Yes.
 The pattern applies to any distributed system.
 For serverless, Ê becomes even more critical due to cold start overhead.

 **Q: What about team autonomy?
 Doesn't this force centralized decision-making?**
-A: No. The Khan Pattern™ provides **data for decision-making**, not mandates.
+A: No. The Adaptive Granularity Strategy provides **data for decision-making**, not mandates.
 Teams use RVx scores to justify their architectural choices to stakeholders.

-### 3.5.10 The Future: Khan Pattern™ 2.0
+### 3.5.10 The Future: Adaptive Granularity Strategy 2.0

 **Upcoming Enhancements (2026-2027):**